Photo from pajiba.com

 Her transphobic viewpoints are front and center these days, but we can’t forget all the other ways that she’s problematic: the support of antisemitic creators, the racial stereotypes that she used while creating characters, the incredibly white wizarding world, the fat shaming, the lack of LGBTQIA+ representation, the super-chill outlook on the bigotry and othering of those that don’t fit into the standard wizarding world, and so much more.
 We’re going to be focusing on You-Know-Who's transphobic views in this blog post because she’s really doubled down on them lately.

 So, hi!
 An introduction is important for this post because, while I’m writing for MoPOP, I'm also an individual who has been affected by her viewpoints.
-My name is Chris Moore (he/they) and I am the Exhibitions Project Manager at MoPOP.
+I am an employee at MoPOP.
 I’m also a board member for the Seattle Trans and Nonbinary Choral Ensemble and a transgender Harry Potter ex-fanatic.
 I have felt the sheer joy and excitement of finding out that the next book or movie is coming out and the heartbreaking disappointment from learning more about her viewpoints.
 Harry Potter was first published in 1997 and I started reading it in 1998, when it was released to the US market.
 I’m going to date myself by saying that I was half-hoping for my own owl after reading the first book.
 When I was growing up, the surface themes in Harry Potter of acceptance of others and for protecting people against mistreatment were incredibly compelling to me.
 To only find out, as an adult, that You-Know-Who's views put me in league with Voldemort and Bellatrix Lestrange... for reasons that are outside of my control.

 A bit of history is important here, too.
 You-Know-Who started dancing around transphobic statements in 2018 and became more vocal in 2019 by supporting a person who was fired for being transphobic.
 In June of 2020, she fully committed to these viewpoints and went on long, hateful Twitter tirades (we recommend not reading them, but here’s Daniel Radcliffe being an awesome ally on Rolling Stone).
 This caused many cast members of Harry Potter to distance themselves from her... unfortunately, it also caused many cast members to support her and out themselves as being transphobic.
 In the same year, she released a new book under her pen name about a serial killer who dresses in women’s clothing to seduce his victims.
 It ends up being an entire novel of thinly veiled transphobic scare tactics.
 Unfortunately, nothing got better after 2020.